salt-extensions/salt-extension-copier/docs/topics/workflows.md

 The workflows used inside the `salt-extensions` organization (`org`) are equivalent to the `enhanced` ones.
 :::

+## Provided functions
+The workflows currently

+* ensure `pre-commit` passes
+* ensure the test suite passes
+* ensure the docs can be built
+* can optionally deploy built documentation to GitHub Pages
+* can optionally build and release your project to PyPI

 ## Repository setup
 ### Required settings (all)